Communication Sciences and Disorders, Ph.D.

 Prospective students will apply to the CSD Ph.D. program through the Graduate School at UNC Greensboro.
 Admission procedures will follow those described in the UNCG University Catalog and practiced by the doctoral program in Communication Sciences and Disorders.

-- GRE scores; TOFL scores for international students.
+- GRE scores; TOEFL scores for international students

 - Three letters of recommendation

-- Interview with the CSD Director of Graduate Study for Doctoral Education and a potential faculty sponsor in the applicant’s research area of expertise.
+- Interview with the CSD Graduate Program Director for Doctoral Education and a potential faculty sponsor in the applicant’s research area of expertise

 Degree Program Requirements